GEOS-DEV/GEOS/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: '[Feature Request] Your Title'
 labels: new
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**What is the requested feature?**
-A clear and concise description of what the problem is.
+A clear and concise description of the feature.

+**Is your request related to a specific problem?**
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.